"The true vocation is to have his passion as a profession."

 Without CSS, the pages would be an avalanche of text, without any formatting.

 It is therefore imperative to use these two languages simultaneously to format its site, to give it class, charm and especially to differentiate itself from all the others.
-HTML without and with CSS I then understood why web programming differs so much from more classical languages : We just describe what we want to display.
+I then understood why web programming differs so much from more classical languages : We just describe what we want to display.

 Contrary to an application where we have to explain what to do in every possible situation.